-Meet ARRGO’s Field and Plant Manager – Christoph Steinraths.
+Meet ARRGO Member and Grower – Christoph Steinraths.
 Christoph is keen on quality and purity for ARRGO’s Rhodiola.
-He works with ARRGO growers and understands the challenges of this unique crop.
-Christoph is in charge of all facility operations and works with management to provide the best Rhodiola rosea for our customers.
-Christoph also grows the select Russian Golden Fleece strain of Rhodiola rosea at his farm in north central Alberta.
+Christoph grows the Golden Fleece strain of Rhodiola rosea at his farm in north central Alberta.

 Test plot in New Brunswick.
 This province has an extended growing season with milder winters.
-Under the guidance and nurture of Dr. Ron Smith, this test plot will show how well Rhodiola rosea can grow in this part of Canada.
+Under the guidance and nurture of Dr. Ron Smith, this test plot will show how well Rhodiola rosea can grow in eastern of Canada.

 ARRGO Member Roy is holding a 5-year- old Rhodiola rosea plant.
 The plants have gone dormant and have experienced overnight frosts prior to harvest.
 Covered bins store and contain the roots during transport.
 Immediately after harvest, Roy delivers the roots for processing.